-The farm will be divided into parking zones.
-Follow signage when on site.
-We have built a new hardstanding car park below the working hunter grass paddock.
-Please ensure you park minimum 5 metres apart.
+In 2020 we built a new hardstanding overflow car park below the working hunter grass paddock.
+Please attempt to park minimum 5 metres apart.
 There is now plenty of space to allow for this.

 Hourly time slots must be adhered too

-Use hand sanitizer provided at every closed gateway
+Use hand sanitizer provided at any closed gateway

 Back protectors must be worn in line with British Regulations

 Horses to be fully vaccinated up to one year.
 Don’t forget you must travel with your horses passport.